How To Clean Out Your Designer Closet and Make Extra Cash

 - You will definitely make someone happy!
 For example, most students can't afford a luxury item, so a pre-loved piece of clothing for a reasonable price will be a salvation for them.

 - By the way, if you succeed in selling your own clothes, you might start a business and become a reseller.
 Looking at the growing number of secondhand stores this business will be thriving for a long time.

 How Much Money Can You Make By Selling Your Closet?

 We hope those nine reasons were already enough to make up your mind.
 But before you start imagining cash flowing into your pockets, we want to warn you that the amount of money you can make by selling your closet depends on a lot of factors.

 Don't expect to sell a 5-year old Gap T-shirt and make a fortune.
 And you certainly won't get the same amount of money you paid for the clothes or accessories yourself, unless you own an exclusive Chanel 2.55 that your grandmother bought 65 years ago.
 There are numerous details you need to know before listing your items for sale - their condition, brand, style, season, even the pictures that you take matter.

 There's actually no limit on how much a person can earn by selling their closet.
 It largely depends on what you have and how many pieces you would like to sell.
 Luxury brands, even if you have something from older collections, are in high demand and are always valued.
-Some brands are only getting more and more expensive over time.
+Some brands in fashion are only getting more and more expensive over time.
 Some rare accessories and clothes will also find new owners pretty quickly.
 Between a lousy T-shirt and an elegant dress from a luxury fashion house, customers would definitely prefer the second item

 The bigger your closet is, the better your clothes look, the more famous brands you have - the more you can earn.
 Although, an inexperienced seller can turn a Valentino dress into a plain piece of cloth of little value if they don't know some useful tips.